Introduction

 Confirm that your directories are properly laid out by running make

-directory now.
+inside the kern directory now.
 If all is well, the command will

 return successfully.